rchatter/flashgg/README.md

  source flashgg/setup.sh
  ```

-If everything now looks reasonable, you can build (note flashgg/Validation does not compile right now):
+If everything now looks reasonable, you can build (note: if it does not compile at the first attempt try running "scram b -j 4" once more.):
  ```
  cd $CMSSW_BASE/src
  scram b -j 4